-Bold font indicates data that are self-selected or defined by the unit.
+\\Bold font indicates data that are self-selected or defined by the unit.
 Definition of desired outcomes precedes data collection for these elements.

 Criteria or Template 1.
-Student enrollment Intro 2 2.
+Student enrollment Intro-2 2.
 Performance data for all information needed to measure aspects of mission and goals not captured below (typically 5-10 measures) B2-1 3.
 At least three specific examples of improvements undertaken in the last three years based on the evaluation plan.
 At least one of the changes must relate to an area other than the curriculum B2-2 4.
-Graduation rates B3-1 5.
-Doctoral student progression (e.g., # of newly admitted, # of completed coursework) B3-2 6.
-Post-graduation outcomes (e.g., employment, enrollment in further education) B4-1 7.
-Actionable data (quantitative and/or qualitative) from recent alumni on their self-assessed preparation for post-graduation destinations B5 8.
-Budget table C1-1 9.
-Student perceptions of faculty availability C2 10.
-Student perceptions of class size & relationship to learning C2 11.
-List of all faculty, which concentrations they support & their FTE allocation to the unit as a whole C2-1, E1-1, E1-2 12.
-Ratios for student academic advising (all degree levels) C2-2 Ratios for supervision of MPH ILE C2-2 Ratios for supervision of bachelor's cumulative/experiential activity C2-2 Ratios for DrPH ILE advising C2-2 Ratios for PhD dissertation advising C2-2 Ratios for MS final project advising C2-2 Count, FTE (if applicable), and type/categories of staff resources C3-1 Faculty participation in activities/resources designed to improve instructional effectiveness (maintain ongoing list of exemplars) E3 20.
-Performance on at least 3 self-selected indicators for faculty currency, instructional techniques & unit instructional effectiveness outcomes from list in criterion E3 21.
-Faculty research/scholarly activities with connections to instruction (maintain ongoing list of exemplars) E4 22.
-Data on at least 3 self-selected outcome measures for faculty research and scholarly activities from list in criterion E4-1 23.
-Faculty extramural service activities with connections to instruction (maintain ongoing list of exemplars) E5 24.
-Performance on at least 3 self-selected indicators for faculty extramural service from list in criterion E5 25.
-Actionable data (quantitative and/or qualitative) from employers on graduates' preparation for post-graduation destinations F1 26.
-Feedback from external stakeholders on changing practice & research needs that might impact unit priorities and/or curricula F1 27.
-Feedback from stakeholders on guiding statements and ongoing self-evaluation data F1 Professional AND community service activities that students participate in (maintain ongoing list of exemplars) F2 29.
-Current educational and professional development needs of self-defined communities of public health workers (individuals not currently enrolled in unit's degree programs) F3 30.
-Continuing education events presented for the external community, with number of non-student, non-faculty attendees per event (maintain ongoing list) F3-1 31.
-Quantitative and qualitative information that demonstrates unit's ongoing efforts to increase representation and support success of self-defined priority underserved G1
+Graduation rates B3-1 B3-2, B3-3 (if applicable) 5.
+Post-graduation outcomes (e.g., employment, enrollment in further education) B4-1 6.
+Actionable data (quantitative and/or qualitative) from recent alumni on their self-assessed preparation for post-graduation destinations B5 7.
+Budget table C1-1 8.
+Student perceptions of faculty availability C2 9.
+Student perceptions of class size & relationship to learning C2 List of all faculty, which concentrations they support & their FTE allocation to the unit as a whole C2-1, E1-1, E1-2 11.
+Ratios for student academic advising (all degree levels) C2-2 Ratios for supervision of MPH ILE C2-2 Ratios for supervision of bachelor's cumulative/experiential activity C2-2 Ratios for DrPH ILE advising C2-2 Ratios for PhD dissertation advising C2-2 Ratios for MS final project advising C2-2 Count, FTE (if applicable), and type/categories of staff resources C3-1 Faculty participation in activities/resources designed to improve instructional effectiveness (maintain ongoing list of exemplars) E3 19.
+Performance on at least 3 self-selected indicators for faculty instructional effectiveness from list in criterion E3 20.
+Faculty research/scholarly activities with connections to instruction (maintain ongoing list of exemplars) E4 21.
+Data on at least 3 self-selected indicators for faculty research and scholarly activities from list in criterion E4-1 22.
+Faculty extramural service activities with connections to instruction (maintain ongoing list of exemplars) E5 23.
+Performance on at least 3 self-selected indicators for faculty extramural service from list in criterion E5 24.
+Actionable data (quantitative and/or qualitative) from employers on graduates' preparation for post-graduation destinations F1 25.
+Feedback from community members, alumni, employers, and other relevant community partners on changing practice and research needs that might impact unit priorities and/or curricula F1 26.
+Feedback from community members, alumni, employers, and other relevant community partners on guiding statements and ongoing self-evaluation data F1 27.
+Professional AND community service activities that students participate in (maintain ongoing list of exemplars) F2 28.
+Current educational and professional development needs of self-defined communities of public health workers (individuals not currently enrolled in unit's degree programs) F3 F0 4 non-faculty attendees per event (maintain ongoing list)